openshift/enhancements/enhancements/ingress/aws-load-balancer-operator.md

 The user wants to route traffic for the domain example.com to pods of Service example-service and have TLS termination and DDoS protection on the load balancer.
-The user deploys the aws-alb-operator and creates an instance of the resource AWSLoadBalancerController as follows:
+The user deploys the operator and creates an instance of the resource `AWSLoadBalancerController` as follows:

 ```yaml
 kind: AWSLoadBalancerController